FREQUENTLY ASKED QUESTIONS ABOUT TRAVELLING TO IRELAND IN MAY

 -

-Day 5 – Tour the Ring of Kerry.
+Day 5 – Travel the Ring of Kerry.
 Overnight in Killarney.

 -

-Day 6 – Visit historic sites and drop off your rental car.
-Spend your last night in Dublin.
+Day 6 – Visit historic sites on your way back to Dublin.

 -